dpw0001/jspective/README.md

 ## Install

-To deploy JSpective on your local machine or on a webserver you have two alternative options:
+JSpective can be deployed onto webservers.

+Starting JSective on a local machine: Since the program is encapsulated as JavaScript modules, locally opening the file index.html directly from the filesystem will be denied by your webbrowser (due to modern CORS security policies in browsers).

+Thus, you will need to deploy JSpective on a webserver - be it local or remote - to deliver the JSpective files for your webbrowser.

 ### Deploy from download
 1. [Download the Zip-file](https://github.com/dpw0001/jspective/archive/refs/heads/main.zip) from Github:
-2. Unzip and move the content of subdirectory "src" to a target directory of your choice.
+2. Unzip and move the content of subdirectory "src" to a webserver into a target directory of your choice.
 3. Open "index.html" in a webbrowser.

 ### ... or deploy using git